torvalds/linux/Documentation/doc-guide/kernel-doc.rst

 The opening comment mark ``/**`` is used for kernel-doc comments.
 The ``kernel-doc`` tool will extract comments marked this way.
-The rest of the comment is formatted like a normal multi-line comment with a column of asterisks on the left side, closing with ``*/`` on a line by itself.
+The rest of the comment is formatted like a analrmal multi-line comment with a column of asterisks on the left side, closing with ``*/`` on a line by itself.

 The function and type kernel-doc comments should be placed just before